Skip to Content

 Of course, the biggest attraction in this town is Lake Granbury.

-People from all over Texas come to Lake Granbury to enjoy some recreation on the lake.
+People from all over Texas come to Lake Granbury to enjoy recreation on the lake.

-Known far and wide for the famous kolaches that are produced at the Czech Stop Bakery, many people make a stop in West while on their way to and from Austin.
+Known far and wide for the famous kolaches produced at the Czech Stop Bakery, many people stop in West while on their way to and from Austin to check out the local dining scene.

-But don’t just hit up the Czech Stop and leave, explore the town of West next time you are in the area.
+But don’t just visit the Czech Stop and leave; explore the town of West next time you are in the area.

-Here you can have fun dancing to polka music and try all of the Czech food you can possibly think of!
+They celebrate their Czech heritage every September with a huge festival called “Westfest.”
+Here, you can have fun dancing to polka music and trying all of the Czech food you can imagine!

-Enjoy shopping at the town’s antique stores and exploring the cute boutique shops of the area during your time in West also!
+During your time in West, you can also enjoy shopping at the town’s antique stores and exploring the cute boutique shops of the area!

 Big Rocks by river in Big Rocks Park in Glen Rose